jinseobhong/typescript.reactNative.template/.github/ISSUE_TEMPLATE/task.md

 ### Tasks of Task <a href="#tasks-of-task" id="tasks-of-task">#</a>

-- [ ] Task to implement
+- [ ] Something about task

 ### Describe alternatives <a href="#describe-alternatives" id="describe-alternatives">#</a>

-If there is an alternative to this method, please let me know. if you have tried anything before to implement(in the order you tried), Steps to reproduce the behavior:
+If there is an alternative to this method, please let me know. if you have tried anything before to task(in the order you tried), Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'